Control Authentication and Access for Tableau Mobile

 Change how long users remain signed in to Tableau Server

-When the connected clients setting is not enabled, the length of a session on Tableau Mobile is controlled by Tableau Server limits.
-When the connected clients setting is enabled, Tableau Mobile uses OAuth tokens to re-establish the session and keep users signed in, as long as the tokens are valid.
+If the connected clients setting isn’t enabled, the length of a session on Tableau Mobile is controlled by Tableau Server limits.
+If the connected clients setting is enabled, Tableau Mobile uses OAuth tokens to re-establish sessions that hit the Tableau session limit.
+This automatic re-authentication keeps users signed in as long as the refresh tokens are valid.
+For this re-authentication to take place, the duration of the refresh tokens must be longer than the Tableau session limit.
+Otherwise, the user is signed out when the session expires.

 Change token values for connected clients